-Many compressor plugins have features or preset for mastering.
+Many compressor plugins have features or presets for mastering.
 For example, the FabFilter Pro C2 compressor has it.
 If your compressor plugin offers a mastering feature use it.

 If not, what you need to do is to compress your mix, not more than 1 or 2dBs.
 Sometimes less is enough.
 Just subtle compression to make it even more cohesive.

 Also, many times engineers use dynamic compressors.
 A dynamic compressor gives you the option to compress different frequencies.
 You just select the section on the frequency range and compress only that part.